grscheller/grok-lua/Notes.md

     $ nvim -l hw.lua
     A:  Hello, World!
     B:  42
 ```

-See [hw.lua][1] from my firsty Lua project for the source code.
+See [hw.lua][1] from my first Lua project for the source code.

 ---